Chianti Classics – Sangiovese in Focus

 Introduced as a higher tier of DOC, a way of recognising the finest Italian wines, supposed to supply some guarantee of quality.
 Restrictions are tighter, wine must be tasted and analysed by a panel of judges.

 Low level of table wine based on French Vin de Pays, the rules are less stringent than for DOC.

 *Vino da Tavola (VdT) The most basic quality classification.
 But also appropriated by some of the best producers allowing them to make wine not bound by wine laws.

 The Region: Chianti, situated in Tuscany in central Italy, Chianti is home to probably the best known and most iconic of all Italian wines.
-Although a wine of ancient origin, Chianti has been recognized by its geographical area only since the Middle Ages.
-This emblematic wine is made all over the Tuscan countryside, but the historic heart lies in a region between Florence (in the north) and Siena (south).
-In 1716, Chianti Classico, the heart of the region became easily recognisable by the gallo nero- its distinctive Black Rooster label.
+Although a wine of ancient origin, Chianti has been recognised by its geographical area since the Middle Ages.
+This emblematic wine is made all over the Tuscan countryside.
+But the historic heart lies in a region between Florence (in the north) and Siena (south).
+In 1716, Chianti Classico, the heart of the region became easily recognisable by the gallo nero – its distinctive Black Rooster label.

-The Style: ‘Key flavour attributes would have to be it’s lifted aromatics and ruby colour, aromas of cinnamon and other spices, cherries and cherry pips, supple berry fruit and just little nuances of oak.
+Style: The key flavour attributes would have to be the lifted aromatics and ruby colour, aromas of cinnamon and other spices, cherries and cherry pips, supple berry fruit and just little nuances of oak.
 The skin on Sangiovese is quite thick which generally equates to bright colours and ripe tannins.
-Think of these wines coming between Pinot Noir and Merlot on the flavor meter.
+Think of these wines coming between Pinot Noir and Merlot on the flavour meter.
 This variety brims with style and bursts with flavour.

 Sangiovese and Chianti have often had a reputation as cheap, however the reverse is true, there are some great value styles from both here as well and Italy and they do belong in you cellar.
 Join us for a super fun, casual tasting and lunch at our next winter lunch series event which features Sangiovese in focus.
 Book Today